Did Johnny Depp play guitar with Marilyn Manson?

 The Alleged Collaboration:

 Speculation about Depp’s musical contributions to Manson’s shows began in the early 2000s.
 The actor, known for his love of music and proficiency on the guitar, was often seen attending Manson’s concerts.
 It wasn’t until 2012, during Manson’s “Revelation #9” tour, that Depp’s involvement became more apparent.
-The duo performed together on several occasions, with Depp showcasing his guitar prowess alongside Manson’s signature stage presence.
+The duo was frequently spotted together on stage, with Depp wielding a guitar alongside Manson.
+Their performances fueled the belief that Depp was indeed lending his musical talents to the shock rocker’s live shows.

 The Truth Unveiled: